 Another victim of WWI was the Lusitania, which took her ill-fated last journey in 1915, and was sunk by Germany’s newest and, as of then still untried weapon, the U-boat.

 The 1930s saw the boom of ocean liner travel as the great liners reached their pinnacle of luxury, speed and service.
-With glamour and pride, France built the most majestic liner ever: SS Normandie.
+With glamour and pride, France built the most majestic liner ever with the SS Normandie.
 Unfortunately, world war II brought the industry to an abrupt halt, and led to the sinking of the magnificent Normandie in the harbor of Manhattan.

 After the world recovered from WWII, ocean liners experienced one last period of glamorous ocean travel.
 Determined to recreate an earlier grandeur, the Italian Line launched a new flagship, Andrea Doria.
 For 3 years in the 1950’s she was the most notable ship sailing the southern route, to and from New York through the Mediterranean.
 She sank after being rammed by the Swedish Stockholm near Nantucket in July 1956.
 Her sinking was the first time such a catastrophe was filmed by circling airplanes.